wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;The pattern is significant and important.
 It has its own value.
 By saying that a woven design is merely coloured threads you miss the most important thing — the beauty of it.
 Or by describing a book as paper with ink stains on it, you miss the meaning.
 Identity is valuable because it is the basis of individuality; that which makes us unique and irreplaceable.
 ‘I am’ is the intuition of uniqueness.

 **M:**&ensp;Yes and no. Identity, individuality, uniqueness — they are the most valuable aspects of the mind, yet of the mind only.
-‘I am all there is’ too, is an experiënce equally valid.
+‘I am all there is’ too, is an experience equally valid.
 The particular and the universal are inseparable.
 They are the two aspects of the nameless, as seen from without and from within.
 Unfortunately, words only mention, but don’t convey.
 Try to go beyond the words.

 **Q:**&ensp;What dies with death?